BIOPHILIUMmenu

 With lectures by guest research biologists on:

-Photosynthesis, plant/animal relations: polination and seedspreading, botanical poisons, foraging invasive plants for food and medicine, plant awareness, autonomy & inteligence,
+Photosynthesis, plant/animal relations: pollination and seed spreading, botanical poisons, foraging invasive plants for food and medicine, plant awareness, autonomy & intelligence,

 Scientists: